Table of Contents

 Epilogue

-Of course, soldering components and batteries is much more complicated than patching a game.
-But since BatteryLess patching doesn't work perfectly yet, there aren't many options.
+Of course, soldering various components and batteries is much more difficult than patching a game.
+But while BatteryLess patching is not perfect, there is not much choice.